ricky-aufvaa/DocuMind/README.md

 A live version of LexiChat is **coming soon**!
 Stay tuned. 🚀

 ## 📂 Repository
-For now, you can access the code on **GitHub**: [Insert GitHub Repo Link]
+For now, you can access the code on **GitHub**: [https://github.com/ricky-aufvaa/DocuMind.git]

 ## 🤝 Contributing
 We welcome contributions!
 Feel free to fork the repo, create a branch, and submit a PR.

 ## 📞 Contact
-For any inquiries, reach out at [your email or contact link].
+For any inquiries, reach out at [sarabjot.singh799@gmail.com].

 ---